BrianNewsom/hackathon-google/README.md

 ## Implementation plan

-We will build a Chrome app which will connect to the Realtime Chrome API.
+We will build a Chrome app which will connect to the Realtime Drive API.
 Our app will create a websocket connection with Google, and listen for updates to all of the users collaborative documents.